D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 <font color='Green'>【Answer】</font>

 - This error may occur because the tool chain does not yet support this property of the op.
-For this error, you can replace it based on the operator support list we provide or contact Horizon for a development evaluation.
+For this error, you can replace it based on the operator support list we provide or contact D-Robotics for a development evaluation.

 <font color='Blue'>【Question】</font>